After you cast your spell(s), there's no need to sit and mope.

 The 2nd edition Magician has new level benefits.
 In particular the 2nd level Gifted ability is insanely useful–especially once the mage reaches maximum skill rating in Arcanist.
 The 4th level Mage Light can also take the adventuring party to another level by having a consistent and reliable light source.
 At first, it does not generate much light, but by 6th level, it provides light equivalent to a lantern, which is all a party of three needs.

 Magicians, like any class, have an entire arsenal of tactics to employ.
-These tips can apply to any character, but early-level mages must really master and embrace the game's cycles and economies to contribute to the team.
+Early-level mages must really master and embrace the game's cycles and economies to contribute to the team.
 As magicians increase in level, they get more spells and become more capable.
 Until then, hold fast, brave adventurer!

 Updated 7/22/2019 to include link to Chalk's BWHQ forum post.

 Updated 3/1/2022 for Torchbearer 2nd edition.